 Innovation, in general, has always been a key part of Dutch culture and society and has really helped in developing more modernised farming methods in the lowlands.

 ‘‘But how exactly are the Netherlands being innovative when it comes to farming?’’
-I hear you ask.
-Here are our three favourite examples, that also help the agriculture sector become more sustainable.
+We hear you ask.
+Here are our three favourite examples that also help the agriculture sector become more sustainable.

 Sustainable Dutch bananas from greenhouses

-The University of Wageningen grew their first crop of locally grown Dutch bananas using an alternative soil composite made of coco peat and rock wool.
-The process makes sure no fungus makes its way into the product through bad soil, and overall creates a more efficient and effective banana growing process.
+The University of Wageningen grew its first crop of locally grown Dutch bananas using an alternative soil composite made of coco peat and rock wool.
+The process makes sure no fungus makes its way into the product through bad soil and overall creates a more efficient and effective banana growing process.